-- 1. Purchase Orders (hereinafter, the "PO") are processed through the County's Financial System.
+1. Purchase Orders (hereinafter, the "PO") are processed through the County's Financial System.
 There are four types of POs in the Financial System: (1) Standard, (2) Requisition, (3) Contract, and (4) Blanket.
 Once the PO is approved by the Purchasing Director it is sent directly to the vendor via e-mail, fax, or mail.
-If the PO is for a service, there is not normally a need to send a PO to the vendor because the services have already been performed (often, pursuant to a contract).
-These general procedures for POs can be and are altered from time to time as agreed upon by Purchasing and the department. - 2.
-Request for Immediate Purchase Order:
+If the PO is for a service, there is not normally a need to send a PO to the vendor because the contract represents the acknowledgement of an order for services.
+These general procedures for POs can be and are altered from time to time as agreed upon by Purchasing and the department.

+2. Request for Immediate Purchase Order: